w3c/wot/liaisons/opcf/collaboration-options.md

 * no testing / conformance testing provided

 # Develop W3C Note, transform it later into a W3C REC
-A previos developed W3C Note about OPC UA Binding can be used or transformed to a REC.
+A previously developed W3C Note about OPC UA Binding can be used or transformed to a REC.
 OPC UA experts can be involved for getting feedback.
+OPC UA *may* later adopt it or modify it as a companion specification.

 Pro
 *  includes testing